danruili/ArchSeek/README.md

 python -m retrieval.query --query "red brick" --database "data/example_index"
 ```

 Notice: we use Replicate API for ImageBind model, which might take a while to warm up if the model is not frequently accessed.
 Please be patient.
+Also, it might hit the API rate limit if too many requests are sent in a short period of time, leading to temporary unavailability.

 ## Use your own dataset